fullstackleo777/parrot-os-fine-tuning/ethernet-wired-connection-support.md

 It looks like your system has a Realtek RTL8111/8168/8411 Ethernet controller.
 This particular controller sometimes needs an additional or updated driver for proper functionality on Linux systems like Parrot OS.

-Here’s how we can address this issue:
+Here’s how we can address this issue.

 ### Step 1: Check if the Driver is Installed
 First, let’s check if the correct driver for the Realtek Ethernet card is installed and loaded.
-In your terminal, run this command:
+In your terminal, run this command.

 ```
 lsmod | grep r8169